mlcommons/medperf/docs/mlcubes/shared/setup.md

 ## How to run
-Before we dig into the code, let's first try to manually run the {{ page.meta.name }}.
-During this process, it should be possible to see how MLCube interacts with the folders in the workspace, and what is expected to happen during each step:
+Before digging into the code, let's try manually running the {{ page.meta.name }}.
+During this process, it should be possible to see how MLCube interacts with the folders in the workspace and what is expected to happen during each step:

 ### Setup

-1. Clone the repository.
+1. Clone the repository:
     ```bash
     git clone https://github.com/mlcommons/medperf
     cd medperf
     ```

-2. Install mlcube and mlcube-docker using pip
+2. Install mlcube and mlcube-docker using pip:
     ```bash
     pip install mlcube mlcube-docker
     ```